Gonzalez8/checktime/README.md

 - Manage holidays (add individual days or date ranges)
 - Configure schedule periods (e.g., summer schedule, winter schedule)
 - Set check-in/check-out times for each day of the week
-- Synchronize holiday data between database and check-in service
+- Synchronize holiday data between database and scheduler service

-### Check-in Service
+### Scheduler Service
 This service handles the automation of clock-in/clock-out actions:
 - Runs according to the schedules configured in the web interface
 - Automatically detects and skips weekends and holidays